-Over 7 million advertisers invested more than $10 billion total in pay per click ads during 2017.
-Considering that the overall global revenue in this sector was estimated at $170.5 billion just two years before, the investments are more than justified.
+Over 7 million advertisers invested more than $10 billion total in pay-per-click ads during 2017.
+Considering that this sector’s overall global revenue was estimated at $170.5 billion just two years before, the investments are more than justified.

-Data taken from PayScale shows that the average PPC advertiser’s salary was $49,491 per year for those in managerial positions, which was $1,509 less than what WordPress developers earned annually.
-In 2020, the average salary for the same position is $51,503.
-The hourly average pay for PPC advertisers is $19.65 compared to 2019’s $16.66.
+Data taken from PayScale shows that the average PPC advertiser’s salary in 2020 was $51,503 per year for those in managerial positions.
+In 2021, the average salary for the same job is $54,128 per year, which is $1,218 more than what WordPress developers earn annually.
+The average hourly pay for PPC advertisers in 2020 is $19.96.

 5. An average small to medium business spends $9,000 on PPC per month.

 Average PPC expenses for small and medium businesses range between $9,000 and $10,000.
-On a yearly basis, an average business invests up to $120,000 total in this form of marketing.
+Every year, an average company invests up to $120,000 total in this form of marketing.

 7. PPC ads increase brand awareness by up to 80%.

-Reaching the first page of Google search for a specific term organically is a difficult task that can take months, if not years, to achieve.
-Paid ads are a much quicker way to reach an audience, and the data favoring this statement shows these ads increasing brand awareness by 80%.
+Reaching the first page of Google for a specific organic term is difficult, and it may take months, if not years, to achieve.
+Paid ads are a much quicker way to reach an audience, and the PPC advertising stats favoring this statement shows these ads increasing brand awareness by 80%.

-With this in mind, would it surprise you to know that Netflix, Coca Cola, and Pepsi spent over $8 billion on branding in 2018?
+With this in mind, would it surprise you to know that Netflix, Coca-Cola, and Pepsi spend nearly $8 billion on branding annually?